3 minutes to read

 What are Partial Dentures?

-Dentures work either as a removable replacement or a fixed bridge for missing teeth and the surrounding tissues.
+Dentures work either as a removable or a fixed replacement for missing teeth and the surrounding tissues.
 So what is a partial removable denture?
 The clue is in the name for partial dentures: these dentures only occupy a part of your mouth.
-Unlike complete dentures which take up the entire mouth, partial dentures fill a gap created by missing teeth, so you can feel more confident about smiling, eating and speaking.
+Unlike complete dentures which take up the entire mouth, partial dentures fill a gap created by missing teeth, so you can feel more confident about smiling, eating, and speaking.
 Partial dentures are supported by remaining teeth, so they don’t change position.
 Still have questions about partial dentures?
 Read on to learn all about their advantages, their parts, and how to keep your natural teeth healthy.

 Advantages of Partial Removable Dentures